Streaming Data Pipelines, Apache Kafka, Stream Processing, Real-Time Architecture, Data Ingestion, CDC

 • Troubleshoot bottlenecks without accessing multiple CLI tools

-Operators trace events through stages, identify latency spikes, and understand impact before modifying schemas—essential for operating at scale.
+Operators trace events through stages, identify latency spikes, and understand impact before modifying schemas, essential for operating at scale.
+For testing strategies including chaos engineering, see Chaos Engineering for Streaming Systems.

 Summary